 In the north of Saskatchewan, just south of Waskesiu, to be exact, I was born in a Red Cross Hospital.
 My parents were Canadian born children of immigrants, the English, my father; and the Croatian, my mother.
 My Croatian grandfather arrived in 1903; the photograph of his growing family, six years later, the cover image of the book, Croatians in Canada (Rasporich, M&S, 1982).
 He farmed, read, translated and later, in a regular circuit, visited his nine daughters and their families.
 After a stop in Canada in 1909, my English grandparents moved to Detroit where my father grew up.
 His brother, Oswald King, a Benedictine monk was my godfather, whom I loved visiting as a child at St. Peter’s Abbey, Muenster, and later when I participated in many of Saskatchewan Writers Guild writing retreats at St Pete’s.

 In 1977, while I was working in communications and public programming at the MacKenzie Art Gallery, events transpired that led to my first writing class.
-It was a great blessing; at the Saskatchewan School of the Arts at Ft San, my instructors were Lorna Crozier and my future mentor, Eli Mandel.
+It was a blessing; at the Saskatchewan School of the Arts at Ft San, my instructors were Lorna Crozier and my future mentor, Eli Mandel.
 The following year, my instructor was Anne Szumigalski.
 Writers Colonies, six poetry books, lots of publications, editing work, and rewarding reviews followed.
 My “day job,” was at the MacKenzie Art Gallery, later the Glenbow Museum in Calgary, and finally at the Regina Public Library as a member of the six person management team where I felt I had the best job: Department Head of all library Special Services.
-This included Literacy training (at the time the largest program in Canada); an inner city Aboriginal-focussed branch library; services to visually impaired and homebound patrons; public relations, and all adult public programming, including the Writer in Residence program, the first in a library in Canada.
+This included Literacy training (at the time the largest program in Canada); an inner city Aboriginal-focused branch library; services to visually impaired and homebound patrons; public relations, and all adult public programming, including the Writer in Residence program, the first in a library in Canada.

-During all of this time, while writing and editing, I advocated for the arts; presented at conferences and other venues; developed events with Nicolle Nugent, at the MacKenzie Art Gallery; and served on writing and community boards – presently, and for over ten years, the Wascana Centre Authority Heritage committee.
+During all of this time, while writing and editing, I advocated for the arts; presented at conferences and other venues; developed community events with Nicolle Nugent, at the MacKenzie Art Gallery; and served on writing and community boards – for over ten years, the Wascana Centre Authority Heritage committee.
 I tromped the prairie, watched film, listened to music, and enjoyed visual art.
 I continue to enjoy good friends and have fine times with my three kids, their spouses, and my grandkids.

 In one of my more recent poems it came upon me that I had found or confirmed a home; it happened midway between Saskatoon and Regina, precisely on Highway Number 11, in the midst of the apricot coloured sky and fields of grain, all of us breathing together.